-- Load charts are one of the most important pieces of information that operators need to understand when operating variable reach lift trucks.

-- Load charts are calculated by certified professional engineers based on the following factors:

-- Weight of the load.

-- Boom extension.

-- Boom angle.

-- Attachment type (Forks, bucket, jib crane, etc.).

-- Stabilizer positions up or down.
+- Load charts are one of the most important pieces of information that operators need to understand when operating variable reach lift trucks. - A load chart must be displayed in the operator's cab if the rated load varies with the reach of the equipment. - Load charts are calculated by certified professional engineers based on the following factors: - Weight of the load. - Boom extension. - Boom angle. - Attachment type (Forks, bucket, jib crane, etc.). - Stabilizer positions up or down.